achabense/moody/README.md

 #### About this program
-This program is designed to help explore subsets of 2-state CA rules in range-1 Moore neighborhood (also known as MAP rules).
+This program is designed to help explore 2-state CA rules in range-1 Moore neighborhood (aka "MAP rules").
 (Link...)

-With this program, it's easy to test the effect of a MAP rule, tell what subsets the rule belongs to, and generate rules in the specified subsets in non-trivial ways.
+With this program, it's easy to test the effect of a MAP rule, know what subsets it belongs to, and explore rules in the specified subsets systematically.
 The supported subsets include self-complementary rules, isotropic/totalistic rules in Moore/hexagonal/Von-Neumann neighborhood, and so on.
 You can combine these subsets freely to explore rules in the intersections of these subsets.

 #### What can be saved & how to save